russellgoyder/sundial-latex/README.md

 ## LaTeX source

 To build, run `latexmk -pdf`.
-To clean up, `latexmk -C` and if you want, `find figs -name '*converted*' | xargs rm`.
+To clean up, `latexmk -C` and if you want, `find figs -name 'figure?.eps-converted-to.pdf' | xargs rm`.

 TODO:

-1. Corrections from list below
-1. LinkedIn typos from Hans.

-### List of Corrections

-Page 1.
-At the end of the first paragraph of the introduction, there is "4 min" instead of "4 minutes".
-I assume you have changed this to conform with EJP guidelines, but to me seems a little abrupt in an introductory body of text!

-Page 2 line 3. 'equation of time' has already been put in quotes, so there is no need for quotes here.

-Page 2.
-The last sentence of the introduction reads "for which full details can be found" but I think it should read "of which full details can be found".

-Page 2, the footnote.
-As it stands, the link is broken. "pagesintroduction.html" should be "pages/introduction.htm".

-Page 7, just before equation 29, "shadow bearing" should be "shadow angle".

-Page 8, first paragraph of section 5. "gnomon orientation" should be "gnomon's orientation".

-Page 13, just before equation 54, there are two "we have"s very close together.
-I'd like to delete the first one, to leave "For the case considered by Rohr, iota = pi/2 - thetaL and we have".

-Page 13 Equation 57. "dec" in tan dec should be a calligraphic D, the declination, defined in equation 55.
+1. Figure 3: m_1 and m_3 should be switched
+1. The sign in Rι of Eq.11 must be wrong (or n1 ∧ n3 should be n3 ∧ n1); then it gives Eq.12, otherwise Eq.12 would have to look the same as the m3 equation in Eq.10 (but there is a sign difference).
+1. Published in 2006 updated blah.